-In response to these discoveries, the NPS, under the authority of the Comprehensive Environmental, Response, Compensation and Liability Act ("CERCLA"), took actions to determine the extent of radiological contamination and identify and implement short term measures to protect public health and the environment until a permanent remedy is selected and implemented.
-Between 2007 and 2009, the NPS completed a Preliminary Assessment, excavated and removed seven locations of radioactive contamination and closed the site to the public to prevent exposure to elevated levels of radioactivity.
+In response to the discovery of radiological contamination at Great Kills Park, the NPS, pursuant to CERCLA, took actions to determine the extent of radiological contamination and identify and implement short-term measures to protect public health and the environment until a permanent remedy could be selected and implemented.